Methods of free probability: Abstract

 \section{Abstract}

 This is a joint introduction to classical and free probability, which are twin sisters.
 We first review the foundations of classical probability, notably with the main limiting theorems (CLT, CCLT, PLT, CPLT), and with a look into examples coming from Lie groups and random matrices.
 Then we present the foundations and main results of free probability, notably with free limiting theorems, and with a look into examples coming from quantum groups and random matrices.
-We discuss then a number of more advanced aspects, in relation on one hand with free geometry, and on the other hand with questions in operator algebras coming from subfactor theory.
+We discuss then a number of more advanced aspects, in relation with free geometry and with subfactor theory.